sightsdev/sights/README.md

 Then visit the robot's IP address in any web browser on the same network.

+## Documentation

+Documentation can be found at [sfxrescue.github.io/sights](http://sfxrescue.github.io/sights).

+It can also be accessed through the SIGHTS interface itself, even without an internet connection.

 ## Contributing

 If you have an idea, suggestion or bug report for the SIGHTS project, or want to make a contribution of your own, we'd love to work with you to make it happen!
 Take a look at our [contributing page](https://github.com/SFXRescue/.github/blob/master/CONTRIBUTING.md) for more information.